Kambo: Definition, Ingredients, Application, Side Effects, Cost

 The Kambo is performed in the following way:

-• Skin Preparation: The practitioner makes small burns or punctures on the skin using a heated stick or vine.
-These openings, referred to as “gates,” are made on specific areas of the body, such as the upper arm, leg, or back, depending on the individual’s needs or the tradition being followed.
+• Skin Preparation: The practitioner makes small burns or punctures on your skin using a heated stick or vine, typically on the arm, leg, or back.

-• Observation and Support: The practitioner closely monitors the individual throughout the ritual, providing guidance and support as needed.
-The intense effects usually last for 20 to 40 minutes.
+• Observation and Support: The practitioner monitors you closely and provides support.
+The intense effects last between 20 and 40 minutes.

 Is Kambo a Potential Toxic Agent?